 “What is sin?”

-That was the question I asked when I first began to understand the crucial relevance of the Bible, and the reality of Saviour Yahushua Messiah [the Hebrew name for Jesus Christ].
+That was the question I asked when I first began to understand the all-important value of the Bible, and the reality of the Saviour Yahushua Messiah [the Hebrew name for Jesus Christ].

-Those who have had little or no exposure to the teachings of the Holy Scriptures, do not understand what God requires for us to walk with Him.
+Those who have had little or no exposure to the teachings of the Holy Scriptures, do not understand what God requires to walk with Him.

 In my early years, I was far from any understanding of the Creator of the Universe.
-But, when I became Born-Again, and met the Saviour, Yahushua Messiah, then He opened my eyes to begin to understand the Scriptures, and my life changed dramatically.
+But, when I became Born-Again, and met the Saviour, Yahushua Messiah, then He opened my eyes.
+I began to understand the Scriptures, and my life changed dramatically.

-As I studied the Words of the Bible, I had an inner thundering ‘Yes!’ within my soul, to the truth of the Scriptures!
-The words of the Bible confirmed my innermost thoughts about countless things; thoughts that I had previously pondered and recognized, yet I chose to ignore and deny.
+As I studied the Words of the Bible, I had an internal, confirming ‘Yes!’ to the truth of the Scriptures!
+The words of the Bible corresponded to my innermost thoughts about countless things; thoughts I had previously pondered, yet chose to ignore and deny.

-However, the question, “What is sin?” remained a mystery to me.
+However, this question, “What is sin?” remained a mystery to me.

 I knew that sin was something to avoid.
 But I wondered . . .

-Was committing sin merely making a mistake?
+Was sin merely to ‘make a mistake’?
 Was sin overstepping of an invisible boundary?
 Was it a matter of ‘missing a target’?
 Was sin something that seemed bad to some, but was okay to others?

 More important, “How does God define sin?”